AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-predictive-content/understanding-predictive-content.md

 ##### Category {#category}

 You can filter content by categories you've created.
-Click the filter icon and under **Category**, select one or more content categories.&nbsp;
+Click the filter icon and under **Category**, select one or more content categories.

 ![](assets/image2017-10-3-9-3a24-3a38.png)